Treona♡

 Meaning: No meaning available

-Meaning: Created name from African-American culture, a form of Daron, a form of Darren: Little great one (English; Irish Gaelic).
+Meaning: Created name from African-American culture, a form of Katrina, a form of Katarina, the German form of Katherine: Pure one (Greek).

 Meaning: No meaning available